mikessh/migec/README.md

 Please cite the tool as:

 > Shugay M *et al.* Towards error-free profiling of immune repertoires.
 Nature Methods **11**, 653–655 (2014)

+### Some notes on MiGEC study

+The basic idea behind this project is to incorporate unique molecular identifier tags to trace individual cDNA molecules during library preparation and sequencing in order to eliminate experimental errors.
+This is especially crucial for B-cell studies as it is necessary to tell real hypermutations from hot-spot PCR and sequencing errors.

+Here we provide a modified protocol for performing nearly error-free high-throughput sequencing of TCR and antibody repertoires, as well as a novel error-correction algorithm that successfully handles hot-spot PCR errors.

+A detailed description of the study and protocol used could be found in our [Nature Methods paper](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.2960.html).

+A software pipeline that allows analysis of immune repertoire sequencing data (for both T- and B-cells) prepared using our protocol is available at GitHub.
+Here are the links to readme and a package containing the executable Jar.
+The pipeline is written using Java/Groovy and has moderate system requirements for large datasets: it will analyze a HiSeq lane in 4-5 hours on a commodity server with 8 core Intel Xeon and 36 Gb RAM.

+Raw datasets used in the study are deposed in SRA under accessions [SRP040329](http://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?study=SRP040329).
+The barcode sequences that are necessary for de-multiplexing and UMI extraction with Checkout utility are available [here](https://s3.amazonaws.com/files.milaboratory.com/migec/barcodes.txt).
+RNA for immunoglobulin heavy chain (IGH) from more than 600,000 B-cells from blood of a healthy individual was sequenced, yielding a repertoire of more than 100,000 clonotypes.

+A set of spike-ins EHEB, EHEB-V1 (with one mismatch difference from EHEB-V0) and EHEB-V2 (with two mismatches) were added in order to monitor the efficiency of error filtration.

+Have a glance at the analyzed data (done with legacy MIGEC version):

+* The spreadsheet demonstrating efficient error elimination for spike-in clonotypes with known sequences [[Download](https://s3.amazonaws.com/files.milaboratory.com/migec/Exp2-spikein-table.xlsx)]
+* The spreadsheet with whole repertoire [[Download](https://s3.amazonaws.com/files.milaboratory.com/migec/Exp2-all-cdr-migec.xlsx)]
+* An interactive network of B-cell clonal trees (created using [Cytoscape](http://cytoscape.org/)) [[Download](https://s3.amazonaws.com/files.milaboratory.com/migec/Exp2-all-cdr-migec.cys)]